Quick Start

 Register An Account

-Figure 1b : Register Device
+Figure 6 : The Add Device wizard

 Connect to Wi-Fi

-WiFi Connection Wizard
+Wi-Fi Connection Wizard

 PRO TIP

-Changing / Updating your WiFi Connection
+Changing / Updating your Wi-Fi Connection

-Sensor Node Web Portal
+AirSmart Web Portal

-In addition to the mobile app, Monkeytronics also provides a full featured Web portal.
+In addition to the mobile app, Monkeytronics also provides a full featured Web Portal.
 This was designed to enable organisations with a large number of devices to manage their fleet of devices and quickly filter and report on them to get maximum value from their data.

-The web portal is available as a complete stand alone alternative to the mobile app.
+The web portal is available as a complete stand-alone alternative to the mobile app.
 However, in order to add new devices to your account, you do need to use the mobile app.
-This is because we use QR code scanning to register the device's Porting Authorisation Code (PAC), and we also need to communicate directly with the device over Bluetooth LE as part of the WiFi provisioning process.
+This is because we use QR code scanning to register the device's Porting Authorisation Code (PAC), and we also need to communicate directly with the device over Bluetooth LE as part of the Wi-Fi provisioning process.

-Figure x : Web Portal
+Figure 8 : Web Portal

 PRO TIP